alexfoglia1/axel/README.md

          stdlib: reimplementation of the C stdlib library libc/
-         string: reimplementation of the C string library
+         string: reimplementation of the C string library libc/
+         unistd: reimplementation of the C unistd library, which contains an interface to system calls

     sysroot: The AXEL-OS system root, it is generated during the build process and it contains kernel binary and a minimal initial filesystem